 This is a pretty dark way to start your Christmas movie.

 The Northern Star appears and a magical cone of light descends on the frozen countryside, and out of it steps a large contingent of elves.
-Claus, his wife, and reindeer all wake up (resurrected?) as a group of colourfully dressed little people approach.
+Claus, his wife, and the reindeer all wake up (resurrected?) as a group of colourfully dressed little people approach.
 They are led to their new home at the North Pole where they are informed by the Ancient Elf (Burgess Meredith) that Claus is “The Chosen One” and that he will fulfill the duties of the Prophecy.

 “Let me tell you about the Matrix.”

 When one delves too deeply into the how and the wherefore of Santa Claus things are going to get weird, it’s just best to explain as little as possible and get your plot moving along as quickly as you can, sadly that is not the case here.
-In this film, we find out that the elves have been making toys for ages – possibly centuries – but with no one to deliver them, they’ve just been stockpiling them until The Chosen One from the prophecy would arrive.
+In this film, we find out that the elves have been making toys for ages – possibly centuries – but with no one to deliver them, they’ve just been stockpiling them until The Chosen One from the prophecy arrives.
 Claus is told that he is to deliver these gifts to all the children of the world, and when he mentions the feasibility of such a task being accomplished by a man his age he is told that he will now live…forever.

 “Get to work fat man.”